hooyuser/algebraic_geometry/algebraic_geometry.typ

     which means $f_* psi circle.stroked.tiny f_* phi = f_* (psi circle.stroked.tiny phi)$.
 ]

+Since the continuous image of an open set is generally not open, defining the pushforward presheaf needs to "take outer limit" , i.e. take colimit among open sets that contain the image of the open set.

 #definition[Pullback Presheaf][
   Let $X$ be a topological space and $cal(G)$ be a presheaf on $Y$.
 Let $f : (X,tau^') arrow.r (Y,tau)$ be a continuous map.
 The #strong[pullback presheaf] $f^*cal(G)$ is the presheaf on $X$ defined as follows: